 iii.
 “He felt God had denied him justice but inconsistently still knew that somehow God was just; so he could swear by his life.
 This same incongruity applies also to his earlier fantasies, when with highly emotional words he viewed God as his enemy.”
 (Smick)

 c.
-My lips will not speak wickedness: In his bold and plain speaking to this point before his God and his friends, one might think that Job had spoken wickedness.
+My lips will not speak wickedness: In his bold and plain-spoken manner to this point, one might think that Job had spoken wickedness before God and his friends.
 Yet Job did not think that he had, and he insisted that he would not.

 i.
 “He complaineth of God’s severity, but stormeth not against him.
 He blustereth, but he blasphemeth not.”
 (Trapp)